How to Choose Health Care Coverage

 Your costs for health care coverage include:

 What’s Coming Up?
-Or Might?
+Or Might Be Coming?

-Is a Health Savings Account (HSA) Right for You?*
+Is a Health Savings Account Right for You?*

-An HSA is a special savings account that you may use to cover a wide range of qualified medical expenses.
-An HSA can help you take charge of your health and be responsible for how you spend your health care dollars.
+Some plans work with an HSA, which is a special savings account you can use to cover a wide range of qualified health care expenses.
+An HSA can help you take charge of your health and how you spend your health care dollars.
+Not all plans are HSA compatible, so be sure to review your options.

 One of our licensed sales agents or your independent, authorized Blue Cross and Blue Shield of Illinois agent can help you understand your options.